adwaygirish/adwaygirish.github.io/index.md

 [Michael Gastpar](https://people.epfl.ch/michael.gastpar/?lang=en),
 [Hyeji Kim](https://sites.utexas.edu/hkim/), [Ashok Makkuva](https://ashokvardhan.github.io/) and [Shlomo Shamai](https://shamai.net.technion.ac.il/).

-I will spend five months starting October 2025 at [MIT](https://www.mit.edu/), thanks to my kind host [Gregory Wornell](https://web.mit.edu/gww/www/), and support from the generous EPFL Doc.Mobility grant.
+From October 2025 to Feburary 2026, I am thankful to be hosted by [Gregory Wornell](https://web.mit.edu/gww/www/) at [MIT](https://www.mit.edu/), a visit supported by the generous EPFL Doc.Mobility grant.

 My research interests are primarily in all aspects of information and coding theory.
 I am also interested in applying these techniques to study compression, communication, and learning.